-The airplane is equipped with the two 50 liters fuel tank located in the wings.
+The airplane is equipped with two 50 liters (each) fuel tanks in both wings.

 The fuel tank filler neck is placed on the wing upper surface and equipped with a cap sealed by a packing "O" ring.
 A fuel tank bleeding hole is located on the wing tip.
 A fuel tank draining valve is located under the wing in the lowest part of the fuel tank.
 Use the valve to empty the fuel tank, also.